P44-DSB - Information for installation and support

 • The backup should be stored in a safe place, possibly together with installation documentation like a DALI Hardware Summary.

 • Such a backup can be restored to the same device after a problem, or to a replacement device in the event of a defect.
-It can also be used with supportrequest as additional information.
+It can also be used in a supportrequest as additional information.

 Support requests to plan44.ch